succinctlabs/sp1-contract-call/README.md

     * Calls a contract that verifies several ECDSA signatures on chain, and sums the stake for the addresses corresponding to valid signatures.
 * `example-deploy`
     * Demonstrates how to simulate a contract creation transaction on SP1-CC.
+* `events`
+    * Demonstrates how to prefetch log events in the host and send them to the client as inputs.

 ## Acknowledgments